cdruee/austaltools/docs/austaltools.rst

         Example plot of a windfield (click to enlarge)
         |plotwindfield|

+   windprofile
+        Plots a vertical profile of wind speed and wind direction at a given position in the model domain (given by model coordinates or by one of the location options), optionally overlaid with a measured reference profile read from a plain ASCII file, a Scintec FORMAT-1/1.1 sodar file, or a Halo Photonics lidar "Processed Wind Profile" ``.hpl`` file.

    windrose
         Example plot of a windrose classified by wind speed quantiles         (click to enlarge)
         |plotwindrose|